Skip to main content

 1. Look into whether the school meets 100% of your need.

-Many top-tier institutions commit to meeting 100% of financial need of accepted students.
-This is great news for talented applicants, many of whom may not be able to afford their education otherwise.
+Many top-tier institutions commit to meeting 100% of the financial need of accepted students.
+This is great news for talented applicants, many of whom may not otherwise be able to afford their education.
 Be sure to investigate whether the schools on your list meet full need.

 2. Apply for scholarships.